-For the 2022-2023 UPK school year, children who reside in the Orchard Park Central School District attendance area, who will be four years old by December 1 of the year they start the program are eligible to apply for the program.
+For the 2022-2023 UPK school year, children who reside in the Orchard Park Central School District attendance area, with birthdays between 12-2-16 and 12-1-17 are eligible to apply for the program.

 Where is the program located?

 The Orchard Park Central School District partners with local preschool providers, known as community-based preschool school organizations, for the program.
 For the 2021-2022 school year, the program is being held at the following preschool sites in Orchard Park: the four elementary schools in our district; Eggert Elementary, Ellicott Elementary, South Davis Elementary and Windom Elementary along with local preschool providers; EduKids and the Southtowns YMCA.
 For the 2021-2022 school year we offered over 160 UPK placements.
 This included some half day placements (2.5 hours a day, Monday - Friday) and some full day placements (5.5 hours a day, Monday - Friday).
 UPK sites for the 2022-2023 school year have yet to be determined.

 How are community-based preschool partners selected?

 The Orchard Park Central School District is committed to partnering with high-quality preschool providers.
 Interested preschool providers undergo an extensive application process, outlining curriculum (literacy development, character development, fine & gross motor development, etc), ability to meet the needs of students with disabilities, and opportunities for parental involvement.
 A site visitation is conducted, ensuring the facility meets expectations including safety, furniture & equipment, opportunity for outdoor play and literacy resources.
 Throughout the school year, site visitations are conducted on an on-going basis.

 What are the obligations to families (cost, transportation, etc)?